Pros and cons of student credit cards

 Key takeaways

-• Student credit cards can help you build your credit, establish positive credit habits and access rewards and other perks.
+- Student credit cards can help you build your credit, establish positive credit habits and access rewards and other perks.

-• They tend to be easier to qualify for, since you don't need to have a good credit history for approval.
+- They tend to be easier to qualify for since you don’t need to have a good credit history for approval.
 This also means issuers typically set lower credit limits on these cards to better protect themselves from default.

-• If used irresponsibly, student credit cards can harm your credit score.
+- If used irresponsibly, student credit cards can harm your credit score.
 This may happen if you carry long-term credit card debt, miss a credit card payment or have a high credit utilization ratio.

-College students who are new to credit and looking to build their credit score have a few tools to consider, including student credit cards designed to put you on a steady financial path.
+College students who are new to credit and looking to build their credit score have a few tools to consider, including student credit cards which are designed to put you on a steady financial path.
 These unsecured credit cards are typically easier to qualify for than traditional credit cards.

 If you’re a college student looking to build credit and considering your options, weigh the pros and cons of student credit cards.